Bitcoin-com/developer.bitcoin.com/README.md

 npm build
 ```

+[Holder](http://holderjs.com/) is included to display placeholder images.
+If you want to add your own assets, e.g. images and fonts, place them inside folders inside of an assets folder at the root of the project.
+For example, anything placed in assets/img/ will be copied to dist/img/.
+Don't add assets directly to your dist/ folder.
+They will be deleted when dist/ is refreshed.

 ## Acknowledgments

 Forked from bassjobsen's [empty-bootstrap-project-gulp](https://github.com/bassjobsen/empty-bootstrap-project-gulp), showing that Zurb's Panini is not just for Foundation.
 The great Panini, and the initial Panini starter projects, were made by [Zurb](https://github.com/zurb).